ymnoor21/terminalgmail/README.md

 # Terminal Gmail
-Fetch your gmail from your terminal.
+Fetch your gmail email(s) from terminal.

 # Installation
 1. Use this link to install & setup <a target="_blank"  href='https://developers.google.com/gmail/api/quickstart/python#step_2_install_the_google_client_library'>Gmail API</a>.